Silv3rPRO/slate/source/includes/_gameconditions.md

 function getPCPokemonCount()
 ```

-Return the number of pokemon in the PC
+Return the number of pokemon in the PC.

 ## GetPokemonIdFromPC